Once upon a time...

 You can also easily transform a plain cupcake into a Princess birthday party treat!
 Just cut out small Princess images and tape or glue onto toothpicks.
 Once dry, you can put a toothpick with a Princess image in each cupcake or decorate a whole cake.
 If you're going for cupcakes, you can take all of them and place them in a heart shape on the table.

-Another lovely dessert you can create before the party is to scoop strawberry or vanilla ice cream into cupcake holders, decorate a little Princess face (a small smile with thin licorice, red circles for cheeks, and two little candy eyes).
-You can then put them in the fridge and when it's dessert time, take them out, put whip cream around the ice-cream ball for hair, and last but not least - an upside-down ice cream cone as a Princess hat!
+Another lovely dessert you can create before the party is to scoop strawberry or vanilla ice cream into cupcake holders.
+Decorate a little Princess face (a small smile with thin licorice, red circles for cheeks, and two little candy eyes).
+You can then put them in the fridge.
+When it’s dessert time, take them out, put whip cream around the ice-cream ball for hair.
+Last but not least – an upside-down ice cream cone as a Princess hat!

 If your whole party has that medieval royal atmosphere, you can decide on having a 5-course royal banquet (just like at a royal ball), as well as practicing table manners.